 Subsection C is statute of very specific application.
 Crutchfield v.
-Taxation & Revenue Dep't, 2005-NMCA-022, 137 N.M.
-26, 106 P.3d 1273.
+Taxation & Revenue Dep't., 2005-NMCA-022, N.M., 106 P.3d 1273.

 Intent of Subsection C. - The legislature, in enacting Subsection C of this section, intended to permit state agencies to specifically limit public use of a certain type of record.
 Crutchfield v.
-Taxation & Revenue Dep't, 2005-NMCA-022, 137 N.M.
-26, 106 P.3d 1273.
+Taxation & Revenue Dep't., 2005-NMCA-022, N.M., 106 P.3d 1273.

 Computerized database of public record. - There is no intent on the part of the legislature with respect to Subsection C of this section that that statute and the policy underlying it, and not the Inspection of Public Records Act and the policies underlying it, apply to a copy of a medium containing a computerized database of a public record.
 Crutchfield v.
-Taxation & Revenue Dep't, 2005-NMCA-022, 137 N.M.
-26, 106 P.3d 1273.
+Taxation & Revenue Dep't., 2005-NMCA-022, N.M., 106 P.3d 1273.

-Waiver of rights under Subsection C. - That the department of taxation & revenue has decided to provide, free of charge, portions of its database piecemeal on the website while at the same time placing restrictions on or even denying use to persons requesting the entire database for commercial use does not require a finding that the department waived its rights under Subsection C of this section.
+Rights under Subsection C not waived. - That the department of taxation & revenue has decided to provide, free of charge, portions of its database piecemeal on the website while at the same time placing restrictions on or even denying use to persons requesting the entire database for commercial use does not require a finding that the department waived its rights under Subsection C of this section.
 Crutchfield v.
-Taxation & Revenue Dep't, 2005-NMCA-022, 137 N.M.
-26, 106 P.3d 1273.
+Taxation & Revenue Dep't., 2005-NMCA-022, N.M., 106 P.3d 1273.

 Access to abbreviations and terms used in electronic database. - Where trial court did not err in upholding the department of taxation and revenue's rejection pursuant to Subsection C of this section of plaintiff's electronic database request, there is no basis in which plaintiff is entitled to the records that contained abbreviations and terms used by the department in categorizing and sorting the severance tax data on its electronic database.
 Crutchfield v.
-Taxation & Revenue Dep't, 2005-NMCA-022, 137 N.M.
-26, 106 P.3d 1273.
+Taxation & Revenue Dep't., 2005-NMCA-022, N.M., 106 P.3d 1273.